Black Panther: Wakanda Forever: Post-production

-In June 2022, Huerta confirmed that he was appearing in the film, and he was officially announced to be playing Namor at the 2022 San Diego Comic-Con the next month, when Coel, Mabel Cadena, and Alex Livinalli were also revealed to be respectively playing Aneka, Namora, and Attuma, and Florence Kasumba was confirmed to be reprising her role as Ayo.
+In June 2022, Mejía confirmed that he was appearing in the film, and he was officially announced to be playing Namor at the 2022 San Diego Comic-Con the next month, when Coel, Cadena, and Livinalli were also revealed to be respectively playing Aneka, Namora, and Attuma, and Kasumba was confirmed to be reprising her role as Ayo.
+Damian Priest said that he had been offered a role in the film, which was reported to have been Attuma, as well as Namor.
 Reshoots occurred with the cast following their appearance at Comic-Con.
-Huerta described them as being for "little missing pieces".
-In late July, it was revealed that Kamaru Usman would appear in the film, while Richard Schiff was revealed to be cast in September.
-Lake Bell was revealed to be appearing in the film in October; she previously voiced alternate versions of Natasha Romanoff / Black Widow in What If...?.
-Michael P. Shawver returns as editor from the first film.
+Mejía said the reshoots were intended to add "little missing pieces" to the film.
+In late July, it was reported that Kamaru Usman had been cast in the film for a role that was subsequently confirmed to be a cameo appearance as a naval officer, while Richard Schiff was revealed to be cast in September, playing the U.S. Secretary of State in the film.
+Lake Bell, who previously voiced alternate universe variants of Natasha Romanoff / Black Widow in What If...?, was revealed to be appearing in the film in late October.
+In early November, María Mercedes Coroy confirmed that she had been cast as Namor's mother Fen in the film.
+By the middle of the month, Jordan and Julia Louis-Dreyfus were revealed to be reprising their MCU roles as Killmonger and Valentina Allegra de Fontaine in the film.
+Additionally, Robert John Burke was revealed to have been cast in the film; both he and Bell were confirmed to be playing a pair of Central Intelligence Agency (CIA) officials named Smitty and Graham, respectively.

-2,233 out of the film's 2,548 shots involved the use of visual effects, which were created by more than a dozen VFX vendors.
-Perception designed the film's main-on-end title sequence, which depicts Shuri's funeral clothes being burned to reveal a Black Panther suit underneath.
-The sequence was filmed practically using a specialized fireproof Panavision camera, with Perception igniting controlled flames on cloth similar to the fabric worn by Shuri in the film.
-The film only features one post-credits scene, with Moore explaining that the creatives "felt the ending was so kind of poetic", that including an additional scene after the credits would have "felt a little disingenuous tonally from what we were doing".